-Still, the offer on a home is contingent, pending meeting one or more conditions, and the deal is no longer valid if the buyer does not meet these conditions within the proper timeframe.
+Still, the offer on a home is contingent, pending meeting one or more conditions, and the deal is no longer valid if the buyer does not meet these conditions.

 Therefore the contract is void.
 The sales purchase agreement is legally binding, and thus it prevents the seller from choosing to sell to a different purchaser.

 Yes!
-But a seller generally cannot cancel or back out of a deal because a higher offer has come along.
-A contract is legally binding when your real estate agent and your attorney need to provide essential guidance.
+But a seller generally cannot cancel or back out of a deal because a higher offer has come.
+A contract is legally binding when your real estate agent and attorney must provide essential guidance.
+Realistically no!

 It is up to the seller and seller’s broker to continue showing the house and accepting formal offers.
 In practice, sellers’ brokers would do that as a backup plan.

-To maximize your chances of buying a house, you should submit a backup offer on this property pending or under contract.
-This behavior can help you secure the home before it returns on the market again.
+To maximize your chances of buying a house, you should submit a backup offer on this property, pending or under contract.
+This behavior can help you secure the home before it returns to the market again.
 Make it attractive to the seller.
 However, don’t bid over the asking price.

 If that first deal falls through, don’t get too excited.
-Look into why that transaction never made it to closing: home inspections, common contingencies, significant repair found, any lien or litigation, etc. If it’s a coop, the explanation could be that the buyer got declined by the Coop Board because his post-closing liquidity was too low, for instance.
+Look into why that transaction never closed: home inspections, common contingencies, significant repair found, any lien or litigation, etc. If it’s a coop, the explanation could be that the buyer got declined by the Coop Board because his post-closing liquidity was too low, for instance.
 In this instance, the buyer brings his earnest money back.